-Whether you’re frosting a cake or decorating sugar cookies, everyone needs a back-pocket, go-to vanilla buttercream frosting recipe.
+Whether you’re frosting a cake or decorating sugar cookies, everyone needs a go-to vanilla buttercream frosting recipe they can pull out of their back pocket.
 Because a standard, easy vanilla frosting recipe is perfect for whatever strikes your fancy.
 Maybe for a birthday cake, brownies, holiday cookies or simply eating it by the spoonful.
 This is my favorite buttercream frosting recipe and I hope it becomes yours as well.

 This recipe makes quite a bit of frosting.
 If you are frosting a 2-layer cake or 2 dozen cupcakes, you should have plenty of frosting.
 With that said, keep in mind that it depends on how thick of a layer of frosting you want.
 Consider making a batch and a half if wanting thick frosting layers, pipe flowers or if baking a lot of cupcakes.

 To Make This Vanilla Buttercream Frosting You Will Need:

 - softened unsalted butter